 PREPARE (Planning Research and Experimental Procedures on Animals: Recommendations for Excellence)

 The PREPARE guidelines for planning animal experiments complement the ARRIVE guidelines and other guidance for reporting experiments.
 PREPARE focuses on a large number of factors which, although they are seldom reported in scientific papers, can dramatically influence the validity and outcome of studies on animals, as well as the health and safety of all those concerned.
 They cover all stages of quality assurance, from the management of an animal facility or population to the individual procedures which form part of a study.
-The guidelines are based upon the authors' experience in running animal facilities, collaborating with researchers (including those working with farm animals, fish and wildlife), serving on advisory and regulatory committees, and planning their own animal studies.
+The guidelines and checklist are based upon the authors' experience in running animal facilities, collaborating with researchers (including those working with farm animals, fish and wildlife), serving on advisory and regulatory committees, and planning their own animal studies.

 The 15 topics in the guidelines, with a large number of links to other more specific guidelines and resources, are discussed under the sections in the menu above.
 They include a suggestion for a contract between the animal facility and research group, to aid division of labour, costs and responsibility.

 A 2-page checklist, available in several languages, can be downloaded free of charge here.